HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 #### Overall Security
 This hybrid encryption method makes full use of the advantages of RSA and AES, not only solves the problem that RSA cannot encrypt large files, but also ensures the security of data during transmission and storage.
-### Express Server and HTTP Issue
-In our actual use, we found many flaws in the integration of Java programs and Express servers.

-First, I found that the Express Server often stalls.
-This means that if the usersdo not receive messages for a long time, the Express Server cannot receive the latest messages.
-As a result, the stability of the software is greatly affected.

-Second, I found that Express might filter Big Int files when receiving post requests, a conclusion I raised in the previous issue.

-At the same time, according to what we have learned, HTTP is an application layer protocol, and TCP is a lower-level transport layer protocol, which means that TCP is relatively more stable.

-Therefore, in the last debugging, we tried to convert the Express server into a TCP-based Netcat server as the local way to interact with wechat hook.

-Both the server stall situation and the Big Int issue have been observed to have improved, and although it still occasionally occurs, the likelihood has been greatly reduced.

 ### Limited Senior Develop Resources
 During the development process, several issues can cause progress to stall.
 As a junior developer, encountering specific problems often leads to confusion and difficulty in finding solutions.
 While resources such as Stack Overflow and ChatGPT provide some assistance, they cannot fully replace the guidance of senior developers.
 This project’s complexity, involving the integration of front-end, back-end, and an injector, poses significant challenges.
 The solution of this would be better to improve myself, during the past 4-month work at Koii Network, I have learned a lot of Electron development skills .